AdobeDocs/customer-journey-analytics-learn.en/help/cja-main/guided-analysis/net-growth.md

 ---
-title: Net user growth analysis
+title: Net growth
-description: Learn how to use the net growth view in Customer Journey Analytics, which provides insights around the rate at which you gain or lose users over a specific period.
+description: Learn how net growth in Customer Journey Analytics provides insights around the rate at which you gain or lose users over a specific period.
 feature: Guided Analysis
 role: User
 level: Beginner